puls369ar/fountain-overview/solidity-syntax-revision.md

 * Calldata - Variables declared as `calldata` cannot be modified.
 This makes it a safe choice when you only need to read data without altering
 * Memory - the memory keyword is used to define a temporary location for data storage that is only valid for the lifetime of a function call.
 When you use memory, the data is not persisted after the function execution ends, which makes it ideal for temporary or intermediate computations

+# Other
+* assembly - operator tells that the code in it's scope is a low-level EVM instruction

 external->public?